lshdlut/mujoco-wasm-play/PLAY_SIMULATE_AUDIT.md

 - Worker-backed rendering pipeline (WASM in worker, three.js in main).

 ## Simplification Plan (Draft)
-- Phase 0: remove dead/unused assets and stale docs (legacy HUD HTML, unused modules, outdated spec docs); consolidate shared constants into a single module used by worker + state.
+- Phase 0 (done): remove dead/unused assets and stale docs; consolidate shared constants into a single module used by worker + state.
-- Phase 1: remove legacy perturb pipeline and legacy overlay paths; keep only mjvScene-based overlays and wasm-driven perturbation.
+- Phase 1 (done): remove legacy perturb pipeline and legacy overlay paths; keep only mjvScene-based overlays and wasm-driven perturbation.
 - Phase 2: drop ABI compatibility layers if a single forge ABI is acceptable; simplify bridge and worker initialization.
 - Phase 3: align state ownership with simulate flow (backend snapshot as source of truth, UI as projection) and remove duplicated state caches.